The World’s Top 10 Low-Cost Airlines

 #3 — Norwegian

 The first airline to join the UN Climate Secretariat’s climate action initiative in 2019, with the expectation of becoming carbon neutral in the long run.
-The airline is working on its new strategy for the post-pandemic time where it will focus on the Nordic market operating to main cities within Norway, Denmark, Sweden, and Finland.
+The airline is working on its new strategy for the post-pandemic time, focusing on the Nordic market operating to main cities within Norway, Denmark, Sweden, and Finland.
 Before the pandemic, the airline had an excellent reputation within the European market for friendly staff, free Wi-Fi, flexible hand luggage rules, and very creative marketing campaigns.

 #2 — AirAsia

 The airline offers around 160 destinations across Asia, Australia, Middle East, and the US.
 The airline has won for 11 consecutive years the Skytrax best low-cost airline and for eight years in a row the World Travel Awards as World’s Leading Low-Cost Airline.
-One of the most mentioned characteristics is the affordable in-flight food.
-As low-cost carriers charge for drinks, snacks, and meals, AirAsia provides these services at reasonable costs.
-The modern fleet also provides a sense of safety and comfort to travelers.
+One of the most mentioned characteristics is the readable in-flight food.
+As AirAsia provides these services at reasonable costs, as-cost carriers charge for drinks, snacks, and meals, Aie modern fleet also provides a sense of safety and comfort to travelers.
 The main objective of the airline is to allow those who once believed impossible to fly to reach their dream under their concept #EveryoneCanFlyNow.

 #1 — JetBlue

 Jet Blue can be considered by travelers the best mixture between both worlds (low cost and full-legacy).
-They offer affordable prices, while at the same time offering a modern in-flight entertainment system with seatback screens in every seat, free on-board Wi-Fi, free snacks and drinks under the brand name and for those looking for a more luxurious experience there’s also the possibility to fly on business class.
+They offer affordable prices, while at the same time offering a modern in-flight entertainment system with seatback screens in every seat, free on-onboard Wi-Fi, free snacks and drinks under the brand name and, for those looking for a more luxurious experience the, re are also the possibility to fly on business class.
 Another vital aspect mentioned by many travelers is the legroom in economy class.
 The airline also focused on smaller aircraft to reach destinations where the competitors such as Southwest and Frontier didn’t have any presence.
 The airline has not ceased its expansion plans during the pandemic, and it has opened 62 new routes.

 With the vaccination process improving and more people getting vaccinated, the hope of traveling during the summer season increases for all of us.
 Therefore, travelers expect to have all necessary information in hand, as transparent as possible, to proceed with their travel plans.